-- Ensure that servers, door workers, and floaters understand their responsibilities and check-in with them regularly throughout the duration of the event. - Comply with occupancy limits for their social event space. - End the party by 2 am. - Parties must not exceed more than 4 hours in length.
+- Ensure that servers, door workers, and floaters understand their responsibilities and check-in with them regularly throughout the duration of the event. - Comply with occupancy limits for their social event space. - End the party by 2 am. - Be sober for the duration of the event - Parties must not exceed more than 4 hours in length.